 If you are on Pension Credit your claim should be processed immediately.

-People who claim any of the qualifying benefits from 1 April 2016 and who need help with their mortgage costs will have to wait 39 weeks before the SMI payments start.
+You have to wait 39 weeks from the date you claim ESA, Income Support or Jobseekers Allowance before your SMI payments start.
 This is a long time to wait so it's really important that you get advice on how to deal with your mortgage arrears while you wait for these payments to start.

 The government plans on changing the Support for Mortgage Interest system in the future by making this payment into a loan.
 This means that anyone who receives this assistance after the change will have to pay back any financial help that they receive.
 We do not yet know when this change will take place.